 Behavioral Marketing Segmentation

 An important facet of the behavioral marketing method is thinly segmenting audiences.
-Consumer segments might be determined differently depending on your organization's marketing goals and ideal market.
+Behavioral segmentation might be determined differently depending on your organization's marketing goals and ideal market.

-3. Benefits sought
+- Benefits sought

-5. Engagement level
+- Engagement level

 Behavioral Marketing Examples

 Effective segmented email marketing isn’t always serious.
 Just take a look at this abandoned cart email from Liquor Loot.
 The email has a joking tone as it lists the benefits of buying a bottle of whiskey.